She Loves Biscotti

 More yeast bread recipes

-If you enjoy breakfast bread recipes made with yeast, you are going to love this family recipe for Panettone.
-It’s truly the perfect Italian Christmas bread!
+If you enjoy breakfast bread recipes made with yeast, you will love this family recipe for Panettone.
+It’s genuinely the perfect Italian Christmas bread!
 Another great idea for Christmas morning breakfast would be these sweet rolls.
 Using buttermilk makes for a soft and tender dough.
+Another family favorite is these hot cross buns.
+They are great for Easter and anytime during the year!

 A close up photo of the chocolate chestnut filling of a star bread.